brassica-collective/handbook/content/brassica/handbook/Agreements/conduct_agreement.md

 * Behaviours contributing to oppressive dynamics (e.g., disrespectful behaviour, belittling language, bullying, harassment, etc.)
 * Refusing to demonstrate curiosity or acknowledge assumptions (e.g. jumping to harsh feedback, or calling out individuals in group setting without having conversations to check their perspectives and, if useful ‘calling in’ first)
 * Refusing to reflect on mistakes or respond graciously to feedback (e.g. refusal to participate in responses following an incident, responding defensively to feedback)
-* Refusing to work with people who have breached this value to understand the conditions within which that breach occurred
+* Refusing to work with people who have breached this expectation to understand the conditions within which that breach occurred
 * Not making an effort to assess what may need to change in our group to prevent further incidents.

 #### 2. Solidarity for collective liberation
 We recognise that the systems we are resisting locally are the same systems that oppress people across the world on the basis of their race, class, gender, age, sexuality, ability, religion, and marginalised experiences.
-We believe that all of our freedom is tied up together, and we cannot leave each other behind in our fight for justice.
+We believe that all of our freedom is tied up together and we cannot leave each other behind in our fight for justice.

 **Conduct that aligns with this expectation includes:**
 * Respecting the leadership of those who are most impacted by an issue, while avoiding extractive expectations of their time/energy